opeyemi24/dare.io-pbl/Project 6.md

   ![Capture 9](https://user-images.githubusercontent.com/92916632/146231757-f7ebeba3-f6b0-4c71-8926-d2c141cd42ab.PNG)

-  I used gdisk utility to create a single partition on each of the 3 disks
+  I used gdisk utility to create a single partition on each of the 3 disks.
+To create partition on the first disk, i ran the command below:

-  I followed the following steps :
+     sudo gdisk /dev/xvdf

-  Ran the command : sudo gdisk /dev/xvdf
+   Took the following steps :

   Typed n for new partition